techgeek68/AWS-Cloud-Lab/README.md

 # Introduction to the Cloud Computing Lab

-- Lab  to  Syllabus Mapping
+>Introduction to Cloud Computing Syllabus to Lab Mapping

 | Lab | Title | Syllabus Unit |
 |-----|-------|---------------|